Predicting User Behavior in Six Simple Steps [Complete Guide]

 But the work isn’t over!
 As we mentioned, the more data you collect and analyze, the better your user predictions will be.
 So, rather than looking at research projects in isolation, embrace a cyclical mindset, embedding UX research throughout the design process and regularly augmenting your solution based on user behavior insights.

 By keeping your finger on the pulse, you’ll gain an unparalleled, holistic understanding of how and why your users interact with your product in the way they do.
-Over time, these insights will fuel a supercharged research process with more accurate predictions, shorter research cycles, and, ultimately, a solution that exceeds your users' expectations.
+Over time, these insights will fuel a supercharged research process with more accurate predictions, shorter research cycles, and ultimately a solution that exceeds your users' expectations.

-Side note, as you collect more and more valuable insights, you’ll want to create a data repository where you can easily access, discover and share user insights from across the organization.
+As you collect more and more valuable insights, you’ll want to create a data repository where you can easily access, discover and share user insights from across the organization.
+It’s easy to do this with tools like ours which provide a single source of truth for all user and customer experience insights.

 6. Monitor and measure UX over time

 Last but not least, we must remember that user behavior predictions only really come to life with measurement.
 To prove the value of user research and design, implement a metrics program that measures the user experience over time.
+Traditionally, measuring UX has long been considered an intangible goal.
+But the data-driven approach you’ve taken makes it entirely possible.